 The average tourist from China spends $6,243 during his or her trip, and the average tourists from India and Brazil spend $6,131 and $4,940, respectively.
 But long waits for visas – more than 100 days for an interview in Brazil – have resulted in tourists traveling elsewhere.
 Between 2000 and 2010, these delays cost the United States $606 billion in travel and tourism output, 467,000 American jobs, and as many as 78 million visitors.

-I have attempted to persuade you that immigration is fully a good thing.
-Admittedly, I have not proposed any policy specifics.
+I hope I’ve persuaded you to be more favorable to immigration.
+True, I haven’t proposed any specific policies.
 Instead, I’m proposing we start by looking more kindly at immigrants.
 As you evaluate candidates and political proposals, and discuss this issue with friends, look more favorably on immigration.

 Look skeptically at politicians who label immigrants as a problem.
 To get “tough on immigration” should sound as odd to us as getting tough on any other good thing.
 Would it not sound off to hear, “tough on innovation,” “tough on economic growth,” “tough on culture,” or “tough on the poor”?
 “Tough on immigration” should sound equally odd.

-I see increased immigration as the humane, liberty-minded, small-government, pro-economic-growth approach.
+I see increased immigration as the humane, liberty-minded, small-government, pro-growth approach.

 There is room for discussion about policy details, but on the margins we should look more favorably at immigration.

 - Let Them In?
 How Immigration Can Help the Economy – Learn Liberty

 - Economic and Moral Factors in Favor of Open Immigration by Alex Tabarrok

 - Let Anyone Take a Job Anywhere by Bryan Caplan